elastic/ecs/rfcs/0000-rfc-session.md

 ## Concerns
 - inclusion of APM / programming considerations of session to ensure compatibility, and extend if necessary
-- consideration of authentication mechanisms, providers, etc (e.g. user logs into Cisco ASA and authenticates against ldap, radius, tacacs, or specific network proteocls like eap, wpa, etc.)
+- consideration of authentication mechanisms, providers, etc (e.g. user logs into Cisco ASA and authenticates against ldap, radius, tacacs, specific network proteocls like eap, wpa, SAML/OAUTH, etc.)
 <!--
 Stage 1: Identify potential concerns, implementation challenges, or complexity.
 Spend some time on this.
 Play devil's advocate.
 Try to identify the sort of non-obvious challenges that tend to surface later.
 The goal here is to surface risks early, allow everyone the time to work through them, and ultimately document resolution for posterity's sake.
 -->